Eeems-Org/remarkable.guide/src/tech/dualboot.rst

 Editing the ``QML_DISK_CACHE_PATH`` variable
 --------------------------------------------

-The QML_DISK_CACHE_PATH variable specifies the cache path of a QT Application (like  xochitl).
-It can be set in different ways, depending if you are on toltec or not
+The ``QML_DISK_CACHE_PATH`` variable specifies the `QML <https://doc.qt.io/qt-5/qmlapplications.html>`_ cache path of a `Qt application <https://doc.qt.io/qt-5/index.html>`_.
+This caches the code that is used to generate the xochitl GUI and handle many of it's interactions.
+When a version of xochitl is launched that does not match the current cache, it is removed and a new cache generated.
+This will wipe rm-hacks when dual booting, so we will need to setup a new location for the cache.

 Setting it on toltec
 ____________________